Gladiolus

 ( glad - ee - OH - lus )

-At-A-Glance InformationThese impressively-flowering plants, nicknamed 'Glads', need full sun and regular waterings during their growth and blooming periods.
-The flowers will attract myriad pollinators to your garden, including hummingbirds and butterflies.
-They are prized for their colorful blooms which form on spikes.
-Flowers will open from the bottom to the top of the spike when they bloom.
-Great as part of cut flower gardens and when planted in border beds behind low, mounding plants.
-They can also be grown in pots with annuals around the bottoms.
-Take care when planting these beauties in your garden, as plant parts
+At-A-Glance InformationThese popular ornamental flowering plants, nicknamed Glads, need full sun and regular waterings during their growth and blooming periods to perform well.
+Their flowers will attract myriad pollinators to your garden, including hummingbirds, bees and butterflies.
+Glads are prized for their colorful blooms which form on tall spikes, the buds at the base of the spike opening first.
+Gladiolus plants are commonly grown as members of cut flower gardens and also do well when planted in border beds behind lower, mounding plants.
+They can also be grown in pots with annuals around their base.
+Take care when planting these beauties in your garden, as plant parts are toxic to humans and pets if ingested (especially the underground corms).

 |